patchamama/prototype-fast-dev-nodeJS-API/README.md

 node tools/update-script.js -r NEW_NAME
 ```

-_This script replaces in the filename and in the content (controller, model, routing) the text `prototype` with the `NEW_NAME`, allowing a quick adaptation of the script to new needs._
+_This script replaces in the filename and the content (controller, model, routing) the text `prototype` with the `NEW_NAME`, allowing a quick adaptation of the script to new needs._

 For example, if we specify in the `-r Blogs` parameter _(you can put Blogs, blogs, blog, or Blog that at the end will choose the name completely in lower case and singular: `blog` for the replacement)_: